Graduate Student Employment

 Graduate Student Employees

 Graduate students who are employed by the University but whose employment or relationship to the university does not meet the definition of a Graduate Assistant as defined in the Graduate Assistant Policy are classified as either a Graduate Student Employee (GSE) – Monthly or Graduate Student Employee (GSE) – Bi-Weekly.
 The exempt (monthly) or non-exempt (bi-weekly) distinction is based solely on the primary work duties assigned to the graduate student, as further explained below.
-GSEs may be assigned up to 20 hours of work per week.
-Additional hours must be approved by the Graduate Dean.
+GSEs may be assigned up to 29 hours of work per week in total.
+Additional hours beyond that must be approved by the GPD and the Graduate Dean.

 Graduate Student Employee (GSE) – Monthly